infozenfrance/Phraseanet-Docs/en/User/Guide/Animate.rst

-    It targets the **media asset managers** whom manage, organize and animate collections of multimedia documents (pictures, videos, audio, office documents and graphic arts... *etc*.) for enterprise or organizations projects.
+    It targets the **media asset managers** whom manage, organize and animate collections of multimedia documents (pictures, videos, audio, office documents and graphic arts... *etc*.) for companies or organizations projects.

     Click on the suggested links to access the presentation of these essential